-Bwindi Impenetrable National Park is found in the south-western part of Uganda near the democratic Republic of Congo situated on the border next to the Virunga National Park and on the edge of the Albertine Rift.
+Bwindi Impenetrable National Park is found in the south-western part of Uganda near the Democratic Republic of Congo (DRC) situated on the border next to the Virunga National Park and on the edge of the Albertine Rift.
 Here is practical Information to help you get to Bwindi National Park whether by Air or Road.
 Get info about the best routes to reach Bwindi Impenetrable Forest in South Western Uganda.

 Move from Kampala-Kabale about 414 Kilometres, about 5-8 hours drive, then Kabale-Kanungu- Kanyantorogo – Buhoma Park Headquarters, about 120 kms, a 3.5 hour-drive.